Volumes of the sets of translation surfaces with small saddle connections in rank one affine submanifolds: Strata of Abelian differentials

-\section{Special triangulation}
+\subsection{Special triangulation}

-\subsection{Construction}
+\subsubsection{Construction}

-From Proposition~\ref{prop:triang:loc:ch}, we know that there is a locally homeomorphic map from some open subset of $\VT$ into $\Hgm$.
-Our goal in this section is to specify an open subset of $\VT$ on which this map is one-to-one.
-For this purpose, we first construct for each surface in an open dense set of $\Hgm$ a particular triangulation which will be called {\em special triangulation}.
+Our goal in this section is to specify an open subset of $\VT$ on which the map $\Psi_\T$ is one-to-one.
+For this purpose, we first construct for each surface in an open dense subset (of full measure) of $\Hgm$ a particular triangulation which will be called {\em special triangulation}.